20 Alberta Hikes That Will BLOW You Away

 The Skyline

 Not to be confused with the Sulphur Skyline Trail, The Skyline is a highlight in Alberta.
-However, at nearly 50km, it’s best done as an ultra trail run or multiday backpacking trip.
-On top of that, it’s a point-to-point trek, so it requires a bit of planning, but it’s such a stunning Alberta hike it had to be mentioned on this list.
+However, at nearly 50km, it’s best done as an ultra-trail run or multiday backpacking trip.
+It’s also a point-to-point trek, so it requires a bit of planning, but it’s such a stunning hike it had to be mentioned on this list.
 It’s best for those who want to plan something longer than a day hike.

 The Skyline is a breathtaking trail that crosses several mountain passes and stays at an elevation from Maligne Lake to the Maligne Canyon.
 The views are surreal, and there is little wonder why this is a world-famous backcountry trip.